 Every farm produces slightly different tasting tea due to the level of fermentation, coupled with the skills and experience of the farmer.
 The flavour of this medium-fermented tea sits closer to a black tea (think raw Pu'er) with a hint of Oolong freshness.
 It has a smoky, dark undertone coupled with a subtle floral note, followed by a smooth and sweet aftertaste.
-If you're like me and loves a cup of Oolong in the evenings or night-time than this is a perfect companion.
-Due to its unique GABA content, this tea will sooth the mind and prepares one for a good night's rest.
+If you're like me and love a cup of Oolong in the evenings or night-time then this is a perfect companion.
+Due to its unique GABA content, this tea will soothe the mind and prepares one for a good night's rest.

 The farm that produces this GABA Oolong tea is located in Mingjian Township in Nantou County.
 It is a certified organic farm and meets the strict standards set by both the Taiwanese and Japanese government when it comes to GABA tea production.
 This tea is vacuum-packed direct at the farm to maintain its freshness.